November 2, 2020 - Meagan Palmer

 Am I covered if I contract COVID-19 while I’m on my trip?

 Since COVID-19 is considered an illness and treated as such, coverage could apply for medical costs during your trip like hospital stays, treatments, prescriptions, ambulance transportation, and even emergency medical evacuation.
-Once you return home, you may file a claim for reimbursement.
+Once you return home, you may file a claim for reimbursement of these medical expenses.

-No, unfortunately, this would be considered a foreseen event and is not likely to be covered.
+No, unfortunately, this would be considered a foreseen event and is not likely to be covered, unless you have Cancel for Any Reason travel insurance.

-My destination country’s border closed, what coverage is available?
+My destination country’s border is closed, what coverage is available?

 Without purchasing Cancel for Any Reason coverage, it’s not likely you could claim for trip cancellation or trip interruption if the destination country has closed its borders.